asayers/manifesto/README.md

 - Verify file integrity.
 Using nothing but the hash of the root manifest you can verify that none of the files in the snapshot have been tampered with.
   Also, you can detect bit-flips.
-- Append-only.
+- Files are immutable.
 This makes it easy to guarantee that your backup scheme doesn't erase old data.
-The only file which is modifies should be the list of snapshot root manifests.
+The only file which should be modified is the list of snapshot root manifests.
 - Flexible regarding underlying blob store.
 The requirements are very simple: once a blob has been written to the store with a certain name, it should be